abarker/dir-alias/README.rst

    # A dir-alias that acts an like ordinary Bash alias, on the rest of the command line.
    dir-alias ls -c "ls -a \$@"

-To display these aliases there are two new functions that work similar to calling `alias` with no arguments:

-* `show-dir-aliases`: List all the aliases defined by `dir_alias` in a neat format.
-  Any aliases which shadowed an existing command other than a shell function or a regular Bash alias are marked with at "*" symbol after the alias name.
+To display all the aliases defined with `dir-alias` you can type `dir-alias` with no arguments.
+The command will print out all the aliases defined by `dir_alias` in a neat format.
+Any aliases which shadowed an existing command at the time it was defined, excluding shell functions or a regular Bash aliases, are marked with a "*" symbol after the alias name in the listing.

-* `aliases`: List all the regular Bash aliases followed by all the aliases defined by `dir-alias`.
+The command `aliases` is also defined to list all the regular Bash aliases followed by all the aliases defined by `dir-aliases`, in a similar format.

 Setup
 -----